When a Dataproc node is removed, Dataproc Enhanced Flexibility Mode preserves stateful node data, such as mapreduce shuffle data, in HDFS.

 While the job is running, scale down the cluster using graceful decommissioning.

-gcloud dataproc clusters update cluster-name \ --num-secondary-workers 0 \ --graceful-decommission-timeout 1h
+gcloud dataproc clusters update cluster-name \ --num-preemptible-workers 0 \ --graceful-decommission-timeout 1h

 The nodes will be removed from the cluster quickly (before the job finishes) while minimizing loss of job progress.
 Temporary dips in job progress can occur due to: